awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.md

    cdk --version
    ```

    If the AWS CDK is installed, the output contains the AWS CDK version and build numbers\.
-Skip ahead to [Step 2: Add Code](#sample-cdk-code)\.
+Skip ahead to [Step 2: Add code](#sample-cdk-code)\.

 1. Install the AWS CDK by running the ** `npm` ** command along with the `install` action, the name of the AWS CDK package to install, and the `-g` option to install the package globally in the environment\.